YourSurpriseCom/slider/README.md

 Before using this slider, please consider the following:
 - This project is still being set up, this is an alpha version
 - The slider only contains styling to make it functional
-- There is no configuration of aforementioned features (yet)
+- There is no configuration of most aforementioned features (yet)

 Todos:
 - ~~Add a demo page~~